Table of contents

 This step is all about looking for candidates yourself and asking them to apply.
 This is called sourcing.
 We know sending cold messages on LinkedIn has a bad rap, but that has more to do with how it's done than the fact that it's done.
 If you find people who meet your requirements and you send them an authentic, personal and honest message that's tailored to them specifically, then you won't come off as irritating.

-It's about quality over quantity here.
+Attracting talent is about quality over quantity.
 Writing tailored messages might sound like a lot of work and potentially quite tedious and it is!
 It's also very important because this is going to help you reach extremely high-quality candidates.

 You can keep it simple by starting with 3 messages a week.
 Or ask everyone in your team to message one candidate.
 You could also consider working with a freelancer specialized in sourcing to help you out with this step.